Jac-Zac/My-home-config/README.md

 ### Updating :calendar:

-**Have you already installed everything but your version lack behind ?** :thinking:
+**Have you already installed everything but your version lacks behind?** :thinking:

 _You should always keep your configuration up to date, luckily there is a straightforward and noob-proof solution._